Astros-Pirates Betting Preview, Prediction, How to Watch

-The Houston Astros take on the Pittsburgh Pirates on Monday!
+The Houston Astros travel to the Pittsburgh Pirates in an interleague matchup Tuesday night!
 Check out our MLB odds series as we hand out an Astros-Pirates prediction and pick.
 We will also let you know how to watch the game.

-The Houston Astros lost Jose Altuve during the World Baseball Classic and Justin Verlander to free agency.
-However, they still have Yordan Alvarez, Kyle Tucker, Jeremy Pena and Alex Bregman.
-They also added Jose Abreu, the 2020 AL MVP.
-Even with all these players still on the team, Houston is off to a really slow start.
-They are coming off of three straight series against the American League Central.
-The Astros dropped two out of three to the Detroit Tigers and Minnesota Twins while splitting with the Chicago White Sox.
-Houston is coming off a win Sunday afternoon as Hunter Brown pitched a gem and Chas McCormick hit his second home run of the year in the 5-1 victory over Minnesota.
+The Astros are missing Jose Altuve and Justin Verlander early on as they have started slow.
+At 5-6, Houston sits behind the Los Angeles Angels and Texas Rangers to begin the season.
+Houston opened up against three American League Central teams and did not win a single series.
+A win Tuesday night would give the Astros their first series win of the year.

-The Pirates are surprisingly off to a winning start in their first nine games.
-They opened the season losing two of three to the Cincinatti Reds, but then Pittsburgh swept the Boston Red Sox and took two of three against the White Sox.
-Bryan Reynolds is off to a hot start for the Pirates, hitting .405 with five home runs and 14 RBI in nine games.
-Sunday Afternoon, the Pirates defeated the White Sox in a pitchers duel 1-0.
-Jack Suwinski recorded the RBI on a sac fly while Johan Oviedo threw 6 2/3 shutout innings in the win.
+The Pirates are off to a better start than people expected.
+They have won six of their first 10 games and sit in second place in the National League Central early on in the season.
+This is thanks to a series win against the Chicago White Sox and a sweep of the Boston Red Sox.

 Here are the Astros-Pirates MLB odds, courtesy of FanDuel.